Skip to main content

 • SMO 2: International Education Standards

-In Norway, the national legislation regulates the initial and continuing professional development (IPD and CPD, respectively) requirements for State Authorized Public Accountants (SPA).
-Several institutions are engaged in the implementation of IPD and CPD requirements, such as the Norwegian Ministry of Education and Research, the Ministry of Finance, the Financial Supervisory Authority of Norway (FSA), the Norwegian Institute of Public Accountants (Revisorforeningen), and universities.
-The FSA regulates the public accountants (statutory auditors) at the state level.
-The universities and business schools provide initial professional education in auditing and accounting.
+In Norway, national legislation regulates initial professional development (IPD) and continuing professional development (CPD) requirements for State Authorised Public Accountants (SPA).
+Several institutions are involved in the implementation of IPD and CPD requirements, including the Ministry of Education and Research, the Ministry of Finance, the Financial Supervisory Authority of Norway (FSA), the Norwegian Institute of Public Accountants (Revisorforeningen), and accredited universities and business schools.

 Current Status: Sustain